dwrolvink/powershell-misc/IntroductionToModules.md

 . writelog.ps1
 Write-Log -Message "Hi" -LogFilePath "C:/log.txt"
 ```
-This is pretty useful for simple packages of scripts, but when you get to the point where you want to expand a simple package,
-or reuse the code in a different project, the dot sourcing might pose a problem with file locations changing as we restructure
-our code base.
-Also, merely changing the location of the package itself will break the dot sourcing, unless you use full path names,
-or add a copy of your writelog.ps1 file to any solution using it.
-It's clear that none of these options are viable
-in the long run.
+This method is really useful for breaking up a large script into several parts.
+All the scripts will then be in the same folder and will always be at the same location relative to eachother.
+If you want to create a finer structure later on though, like separating the functions and config files into separate folders, you'll need to update the filepath in all the scripts where dot sourcing has been used.
+Not very flexible.

 It would also be useful to have one logging solution being available anytime we run code, even if it's just in the CLI.
-Maybe
-even have it possible to easily export this code to another machine and make it available there too.
+Maybe even have it possible to easily export this code to another machine and make it available globally there too.

 ## A simple module
 There really isn't much to making this happen.
-First, we change the filename extension of our previous file from .ps1 to .psm1..
+First, we change the filename extension of our previous file from .ps1 to .psm1.

 Then, we put this module file into a folder that is listed in `$PSModulePath`.
 This would by default be
-`$home\Documents\WindowsPowerShell\Modules\` to make this accessible for yourself, and `$pshome\Modules` to make the module
-accessible for everyone on the machine.
-The folder has to have the same name as the module file.
+`$home\Documents\WindowsPowerShell\Modules\` (to make this accessible for only yourself), and `$pshome\Modules` to make the module accessible for everyone on the machine.

+Note that you can always add extra folders to the $PSModulePath.

+The .psm1 file has to be in a folder of the same name.
+That folder has to be directly in one of the filepaths listed in $PSModulePath.

 In this example the path will be:

 ```
 C:\Users\<username>\Documents\WindowsPowerShell\Modules\WriteLog\WriteLog.psm1